leifaj/ai-response-generator/README.md

 # AI Response Generator
 An app that sends text prompts to the OpenAI API and displays the results in a list.
-The AI model generates a text completion that attemps to match whatever context or pattern you give it!
+The AI model generates a text completion that attempts to match whatever context or pattern you give it!

 [Click here](https://ai-response-generator.herokuapp.com/) to view the app.